upcharge

 An upcharge is an additional fee that is added to a bill after a contract has already been negotiated.

 Upcharges, which are also known as accessorial charges, are levied to cover the cost of unforeseen circumstances.
-On a freight bill, for example, the recipient may be upcharged for rising fuel costs, truck driver wait times or additional labor requests, such as asking the driver to move pallets into a warehouse.
+On a freight bill, for example, the recipient might be upcharged for rising fuel costs, truck driver wait times or additional labor requests, such as asking the driver to move pallets into a warehouse.